 If and when in-house complaints procedures have failed, or are felt to be inappropriate to the patient's needs or to the situation, the patient should be informed of any appropriate authorities to which they can take their complaint for further investigation if appropriate.
 Such authorities might be:

-- NHS complaints the Parliamentary and Health Service Ombudsman (Ombudsman), ombudsman.org.uk. - Private complaints the Dental Complaints Service, dentalcomplaints.org.uk. - The General Dental Council, gdc-uk.org/Contactus/Pages/ default.aspx.
+- The Northern Ireland Commissioner for Complaints (Ombudsman). - Private complaints the Dental Complaints Service, dentalcomplaints.org.uk. - The General Dental Council, gdc-uk.org/Contactus/Pages/ default.aspx.